 Showing books tagged "Fantasy"

 This beautiful hardcover is near fine, no marks, pages are tight and unmarked, the book is tight and square, there are minor marks on the page before the title page.
-Dust cover is unmarked, green cloth boards, and bright silver lettering on the spine of the book.
+The dust cover is unmarked, green cloth boards, and bright silver lettering on the spine of the book.
 The Twice Lost is the third and final installment in Sarah Porter's Lost Voices Trilogy.
 Published in 2013, the novel continues the journey of Luce, a mermaid with extraordinary abilities, as she navigates escalating tensions between humans and mermaids.
 The Twice Lost has been praised for its imaginative storytelling and emotional depth.
 Reviewers have highlighted Porter's unique take on mermaid folklore, noting the series' ability to blend fantasy with real-world issues.
-The trilogy has been described as "a captivatingly different story" with "expressive and graceful" writing.

-This well-preserved, beautiful hardcover is in near fine condition, with no marks.
+This well-preserved, beautiful Book Club Edition is in near fine condition, with no marks.
 The book is tight, square, and unmarked.
 The dust jacket shows minor wear at the top and bottom.
-Brown cloth boards, and black lettering on the spine and board of the book.
+Brown cloth boards and black lettering on the spine and board of the book.
 The Horse and His Boy is the fifth book in The Chronicles of Narnia series by C.S.
 Lewis, originally published in 1954.
 Unlike most other books in the series, it is set entirely in the world of Narnia and its neighboring lands, rather than featuring children traveling from Earth to Narnia.